Deepak-Perla/Deepak-Perla/README.md

 - 🤔 Ask me about NFT, Blockchain and related stuff.

-- 👨‍💻 All of my projects are available at [on repos tab](https://github.com/Deepak-Perla)
+- 👨‍💻 All of my projects are available at ["check repository tab"](https://github.com/Deepak-Perla)

 - 📫 How to reach me **deepakperla.offl@gmail.com**